Altrincham Line: Conversion to Metrolink

 The Altrincham line was identified by transport planners in the 1980s, as one of the local railway lines in the Greater Manchester area, which could be split off from the main line network and converted to light-rail operation.
 It was chosen for conversion as part of the first phase of the Metrolink, along with the Manchester Victoria to Bury Line to the north of Manchester: The two previously unconnected lines were to be linked together by a new street-running line across Manchester city-centre, which included a branch to Manchester Piccadilly railway station.

-Heavy rail services ended on the Altrincham line on 24 December 1991, in order for the conversion to light rail to begin.
+The last heavy rail service ran on the Altrincham line on 24 December 1991, in order for the conversion to light rail to begin.
 The conversion process involved converting the overhead electrification to work at the tramway standard of 750 volts DC, and refurbishing the stations to improve access for the disabled etc. Several stations were renamed: the former Old Trafford became Trafford Bar, while Warwick Road became Old Trafford.

 Also, a number of works were carried out in order to separate the line from the heavy rail network: